 The CalFresh Program is for people with low-income who meet federal income eligibility rules.
 CalFresh provides you with a budget to put healthy and nutritious food on the table.
-CalFresh is a state program that awards you up to $193 a month for groceries. *Benefit amount has increased to the pandemic.
-Up to $234 for one individual.
-If you are a student, you can get CalFresh if you:
+CalFresh is a state program that awards you up to $193 a month for groceries.

 - Work at least 20hrs/wk, on average, OR